AdobeDocs/experience-manager-65.en/help/forms/using/best-practices-for-creating-forms-in-designer.md

 ---
 # Best practices for creating forms in forms designer

 LiveCycle Designer enables you to build rich form content and comply with Section 508 guidelines.
-This guide contains an overview of the best practices for creating an accessible form, and guidelines for implementing these best practices using LiveCycle Designer.
+This guide contains an overview of the best practices for creating an accessible form and guidelines for implementing these best practices using LiveCycle Designer.
 The following best practices are covered:

 1. [Keep forms simple and easy to use](#keep-simple)
 1. [Configure form properties to generate accessibility information](#configure-form-properties)